the0rem/kubefactory/README.md

 managing templates easier, while enabling deployment to different environments a breeze.
 Extra tools for generating templates, launching into containers and remote folder synchronisation are also included.

+This package aims to solve the logistics around deploying your applications to different environments.
+By integrating environmental dependencies into packages, you can use the same template bases to deploy for all cycles through development to production.

 ## TODO

  - [ ] Launch built templates